erlankurnia/erlankurnia.github.io/public/journey/Setup Websocket Service (Node.js) and Subdomain on VPS.md

     systemctl status apache2.service
     ```

-9. Run a Node.js app using PM2 to automatically run it when the application crashes until the system reboots/restarts (make sure the system has node and NPM installed beforehand) :
+9. Run a Node.js app using PM2 to automatically run it when the application crashes until the system reboots/restarts :

     ```bash
     npm i -g pm2